 PJM Manual 15 and the PJM Operating Agreement Schedule 2 include rules related to VOM costs.
 On October 29, 2018, PJM filed tariff revisions changing the rules related to VOM costs.
-196 The changes proposed by PJM attempted but failed to clarify the rules.
+The changes proposed by PJM attempted but failed to clarify the rules.
 The proposed rules defined all costs directly related to electricity production as includable in cost-based offers.
 This also included the long term maintenance costs of combined cycles and combustion turbines, which had been explicitly excluded in PJM Manual 15.

 On April 15, 2019, FERC accepted PJM's filing order, subject to revisions requested by FERC.
-197 On October 28, 2019, FERC issued a final order accepting PJM's compliance filing.
-198 Regardless of the changes, the rules remain unclear and are now inconsistent with economic theory and effective market power mitigation and competitive market results.
+On October 28, 2019, FERC issued a final order accepting PJM's compliance filing.
+Regardless of the changes, the rules remain unclear and are now inconsistent with economic theory and effective market power mitigation and competitive market results.

 Maintenance costs are not short run marginal costs.
 Generators perform maintenance during outages.
 Generators do not perform maintenance in the short run, while operating the generating unit.
 Generators do not perform maintenance in real time to increase the output of a unit.
 Some maintenance costs are correlated with the historic operation of a generator.
 Correlation between operating hours or starts and maintenance expenditures over a long run, multiyear time frame does not indicate the necessity of any specific maintenance expenditure to produce power in the short run.
+A generating unit does not consume a defined amount of maintenance parts and labor in order to start.
+A generating unit does not consume a defined amount of maintenance parts and labor in order to produce an additional MWh.
+Maintenance events do not occur in the short run.
+The company cannot optimize its maintenance costs in the short run.